MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 Extended Mode
 =============

-To increase the capacities of Image Generator, the extension must be built and added in the platform.
-As descrived above this extension will able to:
+To increase the capabilities of Image Generator, the extension must be built and added in the platform.
+As described above this extension will be able to:

 * read more input image file formats,
-* enrich the MicroEJ format with platform characteristics,
+* extand the MicroEJ format with platform characteristics,
 * encode images in a third-party binary format.

 To do that the Image Generator provides some services to implement.
 This chapter explain how to create and include this extension in the platform.
 Next chapters explain the aim of each service.